-China Imagined and Perceived

-Prerequisite/s: 36 Level 1 units of credit in Arts Note/s: The course will be taught in English
+China Imagined and Perceived Staff Contact: Dr Von Kowallis UOC6 HPW3 S2 Prerequisite/s: 36 units of credit Note/s: The course will be taught in English.

 Through texts of literature, philosophy, literary and cultural criticism and theory, supplemented by films of both Chinese and Western origin, this course examines how the Chinese depict themselves and how they are imagined/portrayed by other cultures.